Perfectoid fields in the language of rings: Perfectoid fields in the language of rings

 as desired. \end{proof}

-This gives us the following: \begin{prop} Admitting a henselian valuation $v$ of characteristic $(0,p)$ with $\Oo_v/(p)$ semiperfect is an $\Lring$-elementary property. \end{prop} \begin{proof} Let $K$ be a field admitting a henselian valuation $v$ of mixed characteristic $(0,p)$ with $\Oo_v$ semiperfect.
-We first show that any $L \equiv_{\Lring} K$ admits a mixed characteristic $(0,p)$ henselian valuation with $\Oo_v$ semiperfect.
+This gives us the following: \begin{prop} Admitting a henselian valuation $v$ of characteristic $(0,p)$ with $\Oo_v/(p)$ semiperfect is $\Lring$-axiomatizable. \end{prop} \begin{proof} Let $K$ be a field admitting a henselian valuation $v$ of mixed characteristic $(0,p)$ with $\Oo_v$ semiperfect.
+We first show that any $L \equiv_{\Lring} K$ admits a mixed characteristic $(0,p)$ henselian valuation with $\Oo_v/(p)$ semiperfect.

 If $K$ admits an unramified henselian valuation $w$ of characteristic $(0,p)$, then $w$ must be a coarsening of $v$: If $w$ and $v$ were not comparable, their finest common coarsening $u$ would have separably closed residue field, but then $w$ would induce a valuation on the separably closed field $Ku$ with non-divisible value group.
 As $w$ has no proper coarsenings of residue characteristic $p$, we obtain $\Oo_v \subseteq \Oo_w$.
 Then, since $(p) = \mathfrak{m}_w \subseteq \mathfrak{m}_v$, the semiperfectness of $\Oo_v/(p)$ implies that $\Oo_w/(p) = Kw = \mathrm{Frac}(\Oo_v/(p))$ is perfect.
 Thus, the parameter-free $\Lring$-definability of $\Oo_w$ (see Lemma \ref{lem-mixed}) ensures that any $L \equiv_{\Lring} K$ admits an unramified henselian valuation $u$ with perfect residue field $Lu=\mathcal{O}_u/(p)$.